 Award Area: Volunteerism

-These sisters are two of the original founders of a private non-profit organization, Clear Path for Veterans, begun in 2011 and dedicated to helping military veterans and their families transition back into their communities.
+These sisters are two of the original founders of a private non-profit organization, Clear Path for Veterans, founded in 2011 and dedicated to helping military veterans and their families transition back into their communities.
 As the number of veterans returning home continues to grow in the U.S., Clear Path for Veterans is a “one-stop shop” for both social and economic programs, services and resources.
 Through private funding and support from the community, their goal is to lead efforts to establish a model of partnerships, engagement and collaboration for other communities to follow.
 These civilian women used their own funds to purchase and renovate a building on a beautiful piece of land with many recreational uses.
-They have created several noteworthy programs including one for those veterans suffering from Post-Traumatic Stress Disorder giving them the opportunity to train their own service dogs; a Wednesday Canteen offering free lunch to veterans; The Wingman, a Vet-to-Vet mentoring service; and the Warrior Reset, a weekly gathering offering veterans and their families the chance to try alternative health options to manage pain, stress and sleep problems.
+They created several noteworthy programs including one for those veterans suffering from Post-Traumatic Stress Disorder giving them the opportunity to train their own service dogs; a Wednesday Canteen offering free lunch to veterans; The Wingman, a Vet-to-Vet mentoring service; and the Warrior Reset, a weekly gathering offering veterans and their families the chance to try alternative health options to manage pain, stress and sleep problems.
 All programs are free.
 They volunteer ceaselessly to provide services for veterans of all eras.
 They collaborate with other service agencies including the VA and expand programs as the need arises.
-Melissa and Melinda have never taken a penny for their many hours of dedicated work.
+Spicer and Sorrentino have never taken a penny for their many hours of dedicated work.
 There is always a hug for veterans from these two awe-inspiring women.